Open-Data-Science-at-SIO/BUG-Resources/tutorials/running-jupyter-notebook-remotely.rst

 Run Jupyter Notebook On a Remote Server
 =========================================

-If you want to run jupyter (ipython) notebook from a remote server that has no GUI interface...
+If you have big data on a remote server, you might want to open a jupyter notebook directly on that server, rather than copying data down to your own computer.
+You can run a jupyter notebook on a linux server with no GUI interface and work on it from a browser window on your own computer.
+Here's how.

 On the Remote server
 -------------------

 ::

-    ipython notebook —no-browser —port=8889
+    jupyter notebook --no-browser --port=8889

 On your Local Mac
 ----------------